Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 ![Multiple embedded editors](images/ui_diagram_embedded_multiple.png "Multiple embedded editors")

+You can also open the embedded editor for *any element* (also e.g. for single fields) by right-clicking it and using the *Open embedded Xtext editor* action in the context menu.

 Note this embedded editor is in **experimental state**, some fine-tuning tasks and extensions are still to be done!

 ## Other diagram features